 The MICDE Fall 2022 Seminar Series is open to all.
 University of Michigan faculty and students interested in computational fluid dynamics are encouraged to attend.

 This seminar is cohosted by the Michigan Institute for Computational Discovery and Engineering (MICDE) and the Applied & Interdisciplinary Mathematics program (AIM) at the University of Michigan.
 Prof. Franck will be hosted by Prof. Silas Alben, Professor of Mathematics.

-This is a virtual event broadcasted online via Zoom, link will be posted soon.
+This is a virtual event broadcasted online via Zoom.

 Graduate Certificate in Computational Discovery and Engineering, and MICDE fellows, please use this form to record your attendance.